floragunncom/search-guard-docs/installation.md

 The basic installation procedure is to:

 1. Install SearchGuard, as explained below.
-2. Generate TLS certificates
+2. Generate TLS certificates.
-3. Configure the certificates in elasticsearch.yml
+3. Configure the certificates in elasticsearch.yml.
 5. Initialise SearchGuard by running sgadmin.

+## Get Version of Search Guard that Matched ElasticSearch

 You need to install the Search Guard version that matches your Elasticsearch Version.
 For example, a plugin built for ES 2.3.3 will not run on ES 2.3.4 and vice versa.